jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 * **5 x** fast blinking (< 1 second): connection still pending
 * **3 x** slow blinking (1 second on/off): WLAN connection established

+!!!
+Notes
-**Note:** It is normal that at first one or two times a pending connection is indicated.
+    It is normal that at first one or two times a pending connection is indicated.